-Indeed, obtaining financial benefits continues to be a primary objective for the Company and the Group, because they are essential to making the achievement of its purpose possible.
-They are not, however, its ultimate goal, nor do they express its deeper, individual and intrinsic purpose.
-Therefore, the Company needs shareholders and investors who contribute capital and financial resources, but also, and above all, partners who share the fate of the Company and participate in this great enterprise or endeavour that is the achievement of such a far-reaching goal.
-Thus, the corporate interest, which is the guideline for the legitimate activities of the corporate bodies, cannot merely be the interest common to the shareholders contributing capital, but rather the interest shared by all those who are identified or defined as such by the purpose to which the financial capital they provide or invest is assigned.
+In this regard, although obtaining financial benefits continues to be a primary objective for the Company and the other companies of the Group, because they are essential to making the achievement of their purpose possible, they are not the ultimate goal, nor do they exhaust the deeper and more inherent and intrinsic purpose thereof.
+Thus, the Company needs shareholders and investors who of course contribute capital and financial resources, but also, and above all, who share the fate of the Company and who participate in this great enterprise or endeavour that entails the achievement of such a far-reaching goal.
+Therefore, the corporate interest, which guides the lawful conduct of the corporate decision-making bodies, cannot be limited to the interest of the shareholders and partners who have contributed capital and financial resources, to merely a financial return on their contribution, but extends to the common interest of all of them in creating shared sustainable value in accordance with and based on the purpose and distinctive values of the Company as well as the commitments made by the Company and the other companies of the Group.
+This corporate interest, thus defined, is the one to which they allocate the financial capital they contribute or the investment they decide to make.